fkoolhoven/Minishell/README.md

 # About the project

 A project made in accordance with the Minishell project which is part of the Codam Core Curriculum.
 This project was a collaboration between [FeliciaCodes](https://github.com/fkoolhoven) and [Jagna Hendriks](https://github.com/jshendriks).
+We created our own simple version of bash, Jagna writing the executer and Felicia writing the tokenizer/parser.
+Our Minishell contains several builtins, handles redirections (including heredocs), pipes, several signals.
+It expands environment variables (or attempts to) when it finds a $ but distinguishes between single (') and double (") quotes, not interpreting $ when it is between double quotes.
+This was the biggest collaborative project we had both worked on until that point.

 # Getting started